Nunejai/TripSuggest/README.md

 # TripSuggest
 This project is the final project, which is a part of the JavaScript Programming Essentials Course on Coursera.

-# There are nine tasks available for this final project.
+# There are nine tasks available for this final project
--[GitHub repository public URL]
+  1.[GitHub repository public URL]
 2.[The website contains a Home page, About Us page, and Contact Us page] 3.[Navigation bar]
 4.[An introduction for the Home Page]